 About Great Lakes Environmental Science

-Environmental science is the study of the effects of natural and unnatural processes, and of interactions of the physical components of the planet on the environment.
-This can mean everything from sampling frozen lakes to ensuring a community has clean drinking water.
+Environmental science is the study of how natural and human-made processes affect the environment.
 Environmental scientists work in many federal agencies, including the National Park Services, the National Oceanographic and Atmospheric Administration, and the Department of Energy.
 County health departments, universities, and the private sector also hire environmental scientists.

 Buffalo State’s two graduate programs in Great Lakes Environmental Science prepare students specifically to address problems and issues related to ecosystems and functions within the Great Lakes and surrounding watersheds